sibap865/mldeploy/README.md

 ## Setup.py File in Python

 The setup.py file is used to specify the details of your Python project, such as its name, version, and dependencies.
-It is used by tools such as pip to install your project and its dependencies. crete a python file and add code acording to above repo
+It is used by tools such as pip to install your project and its dependencies.
+* crete a python file and add code acording to above repo

 ## requirements.txt
-it contains all required libraries  and a '-e .' to automaticaly trigger setup.py after making all changes add and commit your changes
+it contains all required libraries  and a '-e .' to automaticaly trigger setup.py after making all changes add and commit your changes.